 As WhitePages went through a phase of extreme growth about four or five years ago, we set the wrong hiring standards in certain parts of our company.
-We focused too much on specific skills, and too little on fundamental abilities, raw talent, and passion for our business.
+We focused too much on specific skills and too little on fundamental abilities, raw talent, and passion for our business.
 A couple of years thereafter, we went thru some gut-wrenching people changes as a result of that.
-In retrospect, hiring rapidly was too easy and it should have been a giant red flag to me.
+In retrospect, hiring rapidly was too easy, and it should have been a giant red flag to me.
 I’ve learned that in good or bad times, hiring should always be difficult.

 It was a disaster.
 We made the software, created beautiful packaging, and received a few orders for the product.
-However, it took so many resources we lost focus on what our core service was (providing legal services online) and almost did not make it through.
+However, it took so many resources that we lost focus on what our core service was (providing legal services online) and almost did not make it through.

-Glenn is the CEO of Redfin, which is one of the larger real estate websites on the web.
+Glenn is the CEO of Redfin, which is one of the largest real estate websites on the web.
 Prior to Redfin, Glenn co-founded Plum Software, a publicly traded company that created the enterprise portal software market.

 The biggest mistakes are always bad hires.
 I also get into the weeds too often.
-Entrepreneurs tend to be perfectionists, folks who wear plenty of different hats.
-That can make you tough to work for, and limit the talent you attract to the company.
-You have to be confident in your point of view about the company’s overall strategy and values, but then give folks the latitude to do their jobs.
+Entrepreneurs tend to be perfectionists – folks who wear plenty of different hats.
+That can make you tough to work for and limit the talent you attract to the company.
+You have to be confident in your point of view about the company’s overall strategy and values but then give folks the latitude to do their jobs.

 At the age of 27, Keith founded Zango and grew the company to around 78 million dollars in yearly revenue.
-Currently Keith is working on his new startup, Big Door Media, which helps websites monetize.
+Currently, Keith is working on his new startup Big Door Media, which helps websites monetize.

 The net result was that the needs of our customers shifted, and I didn’t see it coming.
-The business continued to grow, but the underlying cause for our growth stopped long before our growth actually slowed – and by then it was too late for us to retain our leadership position.
+The business continued to grow, but the underlying cause for our growth stopped long before our growth actually slowed – and by then, it was too late for us to retain our leadership position.